elves/elvish.io/src/home.md

-**Elvish** is a friendly and expressive shell for Linux, macOS and BSDs.
+**Elvish** is a friendly and expressive shell for Linux, BSDs, macOS and Windows.

 <!--
 <pre id="demo-debug">